anotherAsad/AdvancedVLSIdesign/README.md

 One could think of many ways to implement FIR filters in hardware.
 I have implemented our FIR filter in the following flavors:

-1. Direct Form: *The naive design.
+1. **Direct Form**: *The naive design.
 Uses a massive adder to sum up all delayed multiplication products.
 This massive adder adds 204 products combinationally.
 Results in an atrociously long critical path*.
-2. Pipelined Direct Form: **
+2. **Pipelined Direct Form**: _The adder from the above design is pipelined: It is broken down logarithmically, with every further stage requiring half or so number of adders than the last one._
+3. **Broadcast Form**: _The FIR filter is expressed in a form which is naturally pipelined, and uses a low resource count.
+The input samples are **broadcast** to all the multipliers at once._
+4. **Pipelined Broadcast Form**: _The multipliers in broadcast form are finegrain pipelined._
+5. **Symmetric Broadcast Form**: _Since the coefficients of a low-pass filter are symmetric around x-axis, half the mulitplications in broadcast form are redundant.
+We can exploit this symmetry and reduce the multiplier count by half, since any two multipliers at an equal distance from the middle will have the same output.
+This only works for non-parallel implementations, because in parallel implimentations, the coefficients of subfilters are not symmetric._

+<h2>Testbench Simulation Results</h2>

+<h2>Synthesis using Synopsis Design Compiler</h2>

+<h2>Post-synthesis timing and resource/power usage reports</h2>

+<h2>Conclusion</h2>